gbmhunter/blog/content/programming/bootloaders/_index.md

 * Simulator (primarily for testing the upgrade code and badly timed resets - written in Rust[^mcuboot-sim-readme])

 The MCUboot implementation for Zephyr supports Bluetooth bootloading.
 The Nordic nRF app can be used to bootload during development.

+{{% figure ref="fig-zephyr-mcuboot-shell-output-during-swap" src="_assets/zephyr-mcuboot-shell-output-during-swap.png" width="700px" caption="The output to the Zephyr shell just after a new image has been downloaded, the MCU reboots and MCUboot performs a swap of the images." %}}

 ## References